What is First Class Magistrate Attestation?

 Who is a First Class Magistrate?

 A First Class Magistrate, also known as a Judicial Magistrate First Class (JMFC), is a judicial officer appointed under the Indian judicial system.
-Their responsibilities include handling various criminal cases, administering oaths, and verifying certain legal documents when permitted by law.
+They are empowered to hear certain criminal cases, administer oaths, and verify legal documents where permitted by law.

-Unlike a notary public, a First Class Magistrate works under the judiciary and has broader legal authority.
+Unlike a notary public, a First Class Magistrate functions under the judiciary and possesses broader legal authority for judicial and document verification matters.

 Key Responsibilities of a First Class Magistrate